 Agreement between government and a non-profit Entity (the NGO) to co-manage the MPAs.
+Government Co-management agreement with the NGO Activities NGO Advisory Committee

 Debt Conversion for Marine Conservation - Robert Weary, The Nature Conservancy - NatureVest, presented on the use of debt swaps for conservation purposes using the example of the recent debt swap in Seychelles.